• Skip to primary navigation

 Christmas Bins on a Shelf in the Basement

-If bins are stacked on top of one another, if you need one of the bins on the bottom, you have to unstack everything, find what you need, and then re-stack it all, which can be a pain.
+When bins are stacked on top of one another, if you need one of the bins on the bottom, you have to unstack everything, find what you need, and then re-stack it all, which can be a pain.

-If the bins are on shelves, you just pull out the one you need, and easily replace it when you're finished!
+If the bins are on shelves, you just pull out the one you need and easily replace it when you’re finished!
 (We use these shelving units and love them.)

 Organized Holiday Decor Bins in a Basement on Shelving

-That little bit of extra effort to get organized when we're putting our Christmas decorations away this year will really pay off next year when decorating for the holidays is a breeze!
-Woohoo!
+That little bit of extra effort to get organized when we’re putting our Christmas decorations away this year will really pay off next year when decorating for the holidays is a breeze!

 How do you keep all of your seasonal decor organized?
 I'd love to hear about your strategy in the comments below!